Stephen-Seo/OneAndAll_LD45Entry/README.md

 # Disclaimer

 This game has been ported away from quicksilver.
-A WASM version of the new version will be made soon.
+A WASM version works but is not as performant as the native version.

 # Entry for LD45 - Start with Nothing